Mitral stenosis is seen more commonly in women and in countries, generally developing nations, where rheumatic fever is common 1.

 - sudden cardiac death from other arrhythmias

-- thrmoboembolic ischaemic stroke, including from calcified cerebral embolism if the cause is mitral annular calcification
+- thrmoboembolic ischemic stroke, including from calcified cerebral embolism if the cause is mitral annular calcification

 - mitral regurgitation